dotkom/notifier/README.md

 - Displays bus data from AtB in realtime and through the Oracle
 - All pages in the extension are live, they stay updated while open

-Additional features for affiliations who have a [NotiPi](https://github.com/appKom/notipi)
+Additional features for affiliations who have a [OmegaV NotiPi](https://github.com/appKom/notipi)

 - Displays office status: Open, closed, meeting, waffles
 - Displays todays meetings and current servant at the office